houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 With these concepts in hand, my cashing-out strategy begins by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
 In contrast, theoretical regular expressions are a regular language denoting mechanism.
 Consequently, my examination focuses on how JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.

+As previously mentioned, my cashing-out strategy begins by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
+In contrast, theoretical regular expressions are a regular language denoting mechanism.
+So, I think that this analysis makes the tension between JavaScript and theoretical regular expressions aparent.
+Consequently, my cashing-out strategy finishes by examining this analysis by backing it up as follows.

+1. Properly characterise a regular language denoting mechanisms.
+2. Show how regular expressions are language denoting mechanisms.
+3. Show how theoretical regular expressions are regular language denoting mechanisms.
+4. Show how JavaScript regular expressions are not regular language denoting mechanisms.

+I informally define the class of regular languages in order to properly understand that class of languages that regular language denoting mechanisms denote.
+These machines constitute the quintessential language denoting mechanism that defines the class of regular languages.

+I show how both JavaScript and theoretical regular expressions are language denoting mechanism by observing their syntax rules and that each regular expression denotes a language.
+In particular, both these observations satisfy the two previously mentioned properties of a language denoting mechanism.

+I explain how theoretical regular expressions (by their equivalence to DFAs, NFAs and regular grammars) are a regular language denoting mechanism.

+I consider the counter-example `/^(a*)b+\1$/` containing a backreference.
+I show how this is an instance which denotes.
+It denotes a context-free language.
+I show that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
+In other words, JavaScript regular expressions denote a proper superclass of regular languages.
+So,  As a plus, I also show how that particular counter-example denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).

+To clarify, here's an informal argument summarising my examination.

+1. A language denoting mechanism is a well-defined system for denoting a class of languages.
+2. JavaScript regular expressions are a well-defined system for denoting a class of languages.
+3. So, JavaScript regular expressions are a language denoting mechanism.

+4. A language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
+5. Due to backreferences, JavaScript regular expressions denote a proper superclass of regular languages.
+6. So, JavaScript regular expressions are not a regular language denoting mechanism.

+7. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
+Therefore, JavaScript regular expressions are not regular.

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
 I also talk about how theoretical regular expressions are regular language denoting mechanisms.